CMS-HIN-dilepton/RunPreparation/year2022/TriggerEfficiency/README.md

 ONIAFILEPATH, TRIGGERFILEPATH, OUTPUTPATH, PTRANGE, MAXJOBS to configure the path to reco file, trigger file and output directory respectively.

-Files triggersL1.txt triggersL2.txt and triggersL3.txt contains the list of
-triggers to process for L1, L2 and L3 triggers respectively.
+use triggername.sh to split triggers by typing oniafilename Files triggersL1.txt triggersL2.txt and triggersL3.txt contains the list of triggers to process for L1, L2 and L3 triggers respectively.